LiuYuML/NT-VOT211/README.md

 ## News

-<sub>We will regularly update the links to the top three trackers right here:arrow_down:</sub>
+<sub>We will regularly update the links to the top three trackers right here</sub> :arrow_down:

 :fire::fire::fire: